7purplebulls/JuPOT/doc/source/tut/getting_started.rst

 3. Manually Installing Package

 If you wanted to manually install the code.
-You download the git repository `https://github.com/7purplebulls/JuPOT`_ .
+You download the git `repository <https://github.com/7purplebulls/JuPOT>`_.
 Then you will requires a command that adds the path of the JuPot package into the current environment as shown below.